 Trieste.
 The morning in Trieste is spent climbing the cathedral hill through the old Venetian town and visiting the grave of the 19th-century scholar of Neoclassicism, Johann Joachim Winckelmann, who is buried in a picturesque lapidarium beyond the former English church.
 In the afternoon visit the Miramar castle, the dream of the ill-fated Emperor Maximilian of Mexico, whose last moments alive were devoted to planning the atmospheric gardens of the castle’s park.

 Ljubljana.
 The capital of Slovenia, Ljubljana is a city formed in the Imperial Austrian tradition, but following the collapse of the Habsburg empire it was vigorously reconstructed by the architect Jože Plečnik.
 See the fine Baroque churches which are the city’s older glories; Neo-Renaissance government buildings; and the enchantingly picturesque riverside with its incomparable nexus of Plečnik’s bridges.
 Walk in the Tivoli park where Marshal Radetzky had his summer residence.

 Hrastovlje, Opatija, Piran.
 A trip across the limestone carso of Istria, taking in the beautiful medieval church of Hrastovlje before reaching Opatija (Abbazia), the jewel of the old Austrian Riviera with its fin-de-siècle hotels, rocky promenade and views across the Quarnero.
 Visit also Piran, a formerly Venetian coastal town, with a fine campanile and view across the lagoons towards Venice.
-The Istrian coastal towns were established first as fishing villages before, in early mediaeval times, Venice developed them into centres of civilization which have contributed such composers as Tartini and other notable figures.
+The Istrian coastal towns were established first as fishing villages before, in early medieval times, Venice developed them into centres of civilisation which have contributed such composers as Tartini and other notable figures.

 Trieste.
 In the Museo Revoltella the importance of the city’s trade with the orient is underlined by a special section devoted to the opening of the Suez Canal, an event with profound consequences for the development of Trieste.
 Free afternoon.